orlevit/dotfiles/README.md

 **What are Dotfiles?**

 Dotfiles are hidden configuration files for applications and tools that start with a dot (e.g., *.bashrc*, *.vimrc*) on Unix-like systems.
+In addition, Neovim plugins are installed to provide an IDE-like experience.

 **Why use my Dotfiles?**